luketudge/introduction-to-programming/topics/extras/glossary.md

 ## whitespace

 Any text characters that appear simply as blank space are termed 'whitespace' characters.
 The most common whitespace character is of course simply the space, but there are others, such as the [newline character](#newline) and the tab.

+## wildcard

+A wildcard is a symbol used in computing to stand for 'everything' or 'anything'.
+Wildcards are common to many programming languages, not just Python.
+The most common wildcard symbol is the asterisk (or 'star') `*`.
+Wildcards can be used together with other characters to refer to 'all things that match a particular pattern'.
+For example, when referring to file names, the expression `*.txt` means 'all files ending in *.txt*'.